uep239/uep239.github.io/source/wk00/setup.md

 Obviously, the following is for Windows users only.
 Others are welcome to [**skip ahead**](#install-visual-studio-code-python-extensions) to the next section.
 ```

-Windows is often criticized amongst developers for having for having a clunky and uncomfortable command-line interface.
+Windows is often criticized amongst developers for having a clunky and uncomfortable command-line interface.
 However, that has changed in recent years with the release of Windows Terminal and PowerShell Core – a new and improved cross-platform version of PowerShell.
 (Note that this is different and actually completely separate from the PowerShell included in Windows by default, also known as Windows PowerShell.)
 To guarantee that you will have the best and most comfortable possible command-line interface on your Windows computer, let us install Windows Terminal along with PowerShell Core and configure them to work well with both Conda and Git.

 Both Windows Terminal and PowerShell Core are available from the [Microsoft Store](https://www.microsoft.com/en-us/store/apps/windows).
 Use the links below install them in the order specified – PowerShell Core **before** Windows Terminal.